 No matter how busy you may be during the day, you’re never too busy to spend some time doing the things you enjoy.
 Let’s be honest lazying around on the sofa all day isn’t going to cure your illness so why not spend some time doing something that makes you happy?

 Life is too short to not grab every opportunity by both hands!
 Make time for things that bring you joy.
-Whether it’s stopping by at your favourite coffee shop once a week or dancing barefoot in the rain or watching Spongebob because it reminds you of your childhood – make time for it!
+Whether it’s stopping by at your favorite coffee shop once a week or dancing barefoot in the rain or watching Spongebob because it reminds you of your childhood – make time for it!

 Unfortunately, positive thoughts don’t just appear out of thin air and they can’t be bought from the supermarket either.
 You have to work towards them and it’s really not as difficult as it sounds.
 Happiness and positivity go hand in hand so the more time you spend doing the things you love the easier it’ll be to maintain a positive outlook.